Everything You Need to Know About Visiting the Keukenhof With Kids

 Keukenhof Hotels

-Best Time To Visit the Keukenhof
+Best Time to Visit the Keukenhof

 The best advice I have is to arrive at the garden gates a few minutes before 8:00 when it opens.
 Arriving at this time you will have the garden almost all to yourself.
 The tour buses will start showing up around 10:00 and then the paths become crowded quickly.
 For your best chance to enjoy the gardens while they are peaceful and to be able to get photos without tons of people in them you need to arrive early.
 The Keukenhof may also be less crowded later in the afternoon around 4:00 PM once tour buses have started departing.